metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

 Encodes a sequence of integers (including negative integers) using Delta + Run-length + Elias omega coding, returning a binary string.

 Delta encoding calculates the difference between consecutive integers in the sequence and encodes these differences using Elias omega coding.
-When it's beneficial, runs of identitical symbols are collapsed with RLE.
+When it's beneficial, runs of identical symbols are collapsed with RLE.

 ## delta\_decode